-A set of 16 representative case studies where chosen from Section 4 and evaluated as to the ethical issues raised.
+A set of 16 representative case studies were chosen from Section 3 and evaluated as to the ethical issues raised.
 Filled circles indicate the issue is central to the case study, and empty circles indicate the issue is tangential, or of lesser importance.
-Those cases involving active engagement with third party systems in some way (e.g., internal botnet enumeration, disinfecting, monitoring, taking control of botnet command and control, copying files, etc.) obviously tend to involve the most issues, while those that are more narrowly focused on vulnerability disclosure involve fewer.
+Those cases involving active engagement with third party systems in some way (e.g., internal botnet enumeration, disinfecting, monitoring, taking control of botnet command and control, copying files, etc.) tend to involve the most issues, while those that are more narrowly focused (e.g., on vulnerability disclosure) tend to involve fewer.